 Scientists (led by Dr. Ken Kobayashi) in Japan have found that using a product made by bees called propolis on mice whose hair had been shaved or waxed resulted in faster hair regrowth in comparison to regrowth in shaved or waxed mice on whom no such product was applied.
 Upon initially reading this summary, I was not that impressed, since all that propolis seems to do is increase the pace of growth of already existing hair.
-And to rub it in, the results have only been shown on mice as seems to be the curse of most hair loss research ever conducted.
+And of course the results have only been shown on mice, a curse of most hair loss research ever conducted.

 However, as I read more about this study, I changed my mind regarding its lack of any significant importance.
 Apparently, propolis contains anti-inflammatory compounds.
 In fact the study authors seem to suggest that all hair loss has an inflammatory component to it.
 Perhaps this bodes well for all the recent excitement about new miracle alopecia areata treatment related anti-inflammatory drugs potentially also working in treating regular androgenic alopecia?
 We can definitely hope.

-Last and perhaps of most importance, the scientists also noticed that after the topical application of propolis on the mice “the number of special cells involved in the process of growing hair increased.”
+Perhaps of most importance, the scientists also noticed that after the topical application of propolis on the mice “the number of special cells involved in the process of growing hair increased.”
 Propolis seems to stimulate hair growth by inducing hair keratinocyte proliferation.
 This is quite extraordinary, and further supports the intelligence of many of our ancestors who used propolis for quite a few medical applications.
 It seems like propolis can be purchased at most health food stores and pharmacies.
-Moreover, Several hair products with bee propolis in them have good reviews on Amazon, including Iden Bee Propolis Treatment and Iden Bee Nourished Shampoo & Conditioner Duo Pack.

 Update: A new study from Iran in 2016 also finds propolis to have beneficial hair growth properties.